pragma-/pbot/README.md

 can simply use the [`refresh`](doc/Admin.md#refresh) command to reload all modified PBot core files and Plugins.

+You can also use the [`reload`](doc/Admin.md#reload) command to reload any modified configuration or data files in your configured data-directory.

 ### Powerful command interpreter
 PBot has an powerful command interpreter with useful functionality, and tons of built-in commands.